MiniFate/MiniFate/_chapters/00-outline.md

 Does every success create an aspect?!
 ```

+{% comment %}
+This list is hard to read.
+Maybe bold statements and then explanations?
+Like:
+**CREATE AN ASPECT**: Add a scene aspect with...

+Or maybe images?
+{% endcomment %}

 - Create a scene aspect with one free invocation.
 - Add one free invocation to an existing scene aspect.
 - Change an existing scene aspect.